Museum of Classical Antiquities

 History of the Museum

-Established in 1975 as a teaching collection, the Museum of Classical Antiquities at the Department of classical and religious studies aims to inspire interest in classical studies in students of all ages.
+Established in 1975 as a teaching collection, the Museum of Classical Antiquities at the Department of Classics and Religious Studies aims to inspire interest in classical studies in students of all ages.

 Comprised of artefacts that reflect daily life during the period from the 7th century B.C. to the 7th century A.D., the permanent collection is enhanced by touring exhibitions and artefacts belonging to Canadian and foreign collectors.